 Race and Ethnicity

-NWHF board members identify as White, Black, Asian, Caucasian, Chinese, Chinese American, Latina, Mestiza, European, Western European, African American, Filipino Japanese, American Indian and Native American.
+NWHF board members identify as White, Black, Asian, Caucasian, Chinese, European, Western European, African American, Filipino Japanese, American Indian and Native American.

-One of our board members identifies as an immigrant.
-Four have parents who have identified as an immigrant or refugee.
+Three board members have parents who have identified as an immigrant or refugee.

-Our board members currently live in Astoria, Portland, Salem, Lake Oswego and Oak Grove, Oregon; and Brooklyn, New York.
+Our board members currently live in Astoria, Portland, Salem, Oak Grove and Ontario, Oregon.

-Our board members were born in Astoria, Eugene and Lebanon, Oregon; Palo Alto and San Jose, California; Cañas, Guanacaste, Costa Rica; Grand Junction, Colorado; Vancouver, Washington; New York City and Brooklyn, New York; and Tempe, Arizona.
+Our board members were born in Astoria, Eugene, Lebanon and Portland, Oregon; Palo Alto and San Jose, California; Vancouver, Washington; Brooklyn, New York; and Tempe, Arizona.

-They grew up in Astoria, Lacomb, Salem and Portland, Oregon; Fair Play, Redwood City, Oakland, San Jose, Palo Alto, Placerville and Pleasanton, California; Grand Junction, Colorado; Anchorage, Alaska; Brooklyn, New York; Upstate New York; and Phoenix and Tempe, Arizona.
+They grew up in Astoria, Lacomb, Salem and Portland, Oregon; Fair Play, Glendora, Redwood City, Oakland, Palo Alto, Placerville and Pleasanton, California; Brooklyn, New York; and Phoenix and Tempe, Arizona.

 Five board members have lived in rural communities, seven have lived in suburban communities, and eight have lived in urban communities.